grnet/kamaki/docs/installation.rst

 * Setuptools (`Official versions and workarounds <http://pypi.python.org/pypi/setuptools>`_)

-Users who have already set up and wokring python and setuptools (e.g. for another project) may skip python and / or setup tools installation.
+Users who have already set up and wokring python and setuptools (e.g., for another project) may skip Python and / or setuptools installation.

-Install python
+Install Python
 ^^^^^^^^^^^^^^

 Download and run the Windows installer from